Skip to main content

 Connect to your observability stack

-2. Build context
+2. Build the Master Catalog

-Build context from your data
+Build the Master Catalog from your data

-3. Review and approve rules
+3. Review policies

-Review and approve rules
+Review and approve policies

 4. Enforce

-Approved rules get enforced.
+Approved policies get enforced.
 You choose where:

 In your provider